noverde/serpens/README.md

 ## Schema
 - The Schema is a base class for create new classes with follow features:
 > - Static type check
-> - Method for convert a object to dict
+> - Method to convert an object to dict
-> - Method for create a object from json
+> - Method to create an object from json
-> - Method for create object from dict
+> - Method to create an object from dict
-> - Method for dumps a object to string
+> - Method to dump an object to string

 ##### Create a schema